RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 **NOTE**: The ROCm Data Center User Guide is intended to provide an overview of ROCm Data Center Tool features and how system administrators and Data Center (or HPC) users can administer and configure AMD GPUs.
 The guide also provides an overview of its components and open source developer handbook.
-For more information, refer the Radeon Data Center User Guide at
+For more information, refer the ROCm Data Center User Guide at

 *Add doc link*